-Utilizing Technology: Big data allow businesses to have an incredible amount of data to analyze and guide business decisions.
+- Utilizing Technology: Big data allow businesses to have an incredible amount of data to analyze and guide business decisions.
 AI carries out precise predictive or prescriptive analysis for active strategy development.
 Many businesses are also now using the ISO for information security controls to keep their clients’ data secured.

 In overall essence the components help seek your way around the digital transformation to drive the digital way of change for your business.

 Let us also quickly take a look at the general challenges that we face in the digital transformation journey so as to keep them in mind when we look at key approaches.